Frank Zuccarelli: Early life, education, and career

 Zuccarelli was born on October 29, 1951 in Chicago, the son of James J. and Marjorie Zuccarelli.
-He had a brother named James and sister named Candace.
+He had two brothers and a sister.
 He attended Mendel Catholic High School until his family moved to South Holland, Illinois in 1967.
 After moving to South Holland, he began attending Thornridge High School, where he graduated high school.

 From 1969 until 1972, Zuccarelli served in the United States Air Force as a medic in the Vietnam War.
-He was an enlisted troop.
+He was an enlisted Airman.

 In 1974, Zuccarelli enrolled at Thornton Community College (TCC; now South Suburban College).
 He graduated in 1976 with an associates degree in science.
 He graduated again with an associate of arts degree in 1978.
 He served as a veterans' benefit counselor while at TCC.
 Around this time, he began his involvement with a number of civic organizations.
 He served as vice president of the board of directors of the substance abuse rehabilitation program Foundation I. He would serve on its board for nine years. the Thornton Township Youth Committee, and Disabled American Veterans.
 He would serve on the board of the Thornton Township Youth Committee for sixteen years.
 He also involved himself in Young Democrats.
 Frank Giglio, the Democratic committeeman of Thornton Township mentored him.

 Zuccarelli subsequently earned a bachelor's degree at Governors State University.